The Happenings on Shaw Hill

 * * *

 I had another nightmare the next night.
-This was more vivid and seemed more realistic than the others.
-I can remember feeling the cold air on my face.
+This seemed more realistic than the others.
+I felt cold air on my face.
 I was chasing a women through the woods.
 I heard a constant cry from someone asking me to stop.
 It was faint, but persistent.

 It was Megan.